slacking-eveywhere/go-file-manager/README.md

 1. Clone or download this repository
 2. Make sure you have Go installed (version 1.21 or later)
 3. Navigate to the project directory
-4. Next time, docker image
+4. Docker image and bake recipe provided.

 ## Configuration